zbalkan/wazuhevtx/README.md

 ### Message format

-In the Event Viewer, there is a formatted message displayed in `General` tab.
-However, if you navigate to Details tab, you can see the raw XML does not have a field called Message.
+In the Event Viewer, there is a formatted message displayed in the `General` tab.
+However, if you navigate to the `Details` tab, you can see that the raw XML does not have a field called `Message`.
 That field comes from [EvtFormatMessage function](https://learn.microsoft.com/en-us/windows/win32/api/winevt/nf-winevt-evtformatmessage).
-When working with live logs, it is easy to get it.
 For instance, if you use `Get-WinEvent` cmdlet of PowerShell, you will get the Message field populated by `FormatDescription()` function, which eventually wraps the EvtFormatMessage function.
-They access the event log provider resources to get data about events, while it is not easy to do it with exproted logs.
-You may not have the same provider or same version of it locally.

-I plan to add this capability, and fallback to current solution.
-But until then, simple concatenation of fields is the way.
-Expect differences in `message` field.
+However, there may be decoding or version issues that needs special handling.
+These edge cases are not documented, therefore, I added a fallback solution, basically exports all existing fields to come up with a message text.